Accessibility

 Our digital team carried out testing internally against WCAG 2.1 AA guidelines.
 We used this accessibility testing approach to decide on a sample of pages to test.

-Please email digital@scottishbooktrust.com(this link will open in a new window) if you wish to read the full accessibility test report.
+Please email digital@scottishbooktrust.com if you wish to read the full accessibility test report.